 Delta Corvi, also known as Algorab, is a class A0 star in Corvus, approximately 87 light years distant from the solar system.
 It has an apparent magnitude of 3.1.
 The star’s traditional name comes from the Arabic word al-ghuraab, which means “the crow.”

 Epsilon Corvi is a K2 III class star with a visual magnitude of 3.02.
 It is approximately 303 light years distant.
 The star’s traditional name, Minkar, comes from the Arabic word almánxar, which means “the nostril of the crow.”

 Alchiba – α Corvi (Alpha Corvi)

 Alpha Corvi is only the fifth brightest star in the constellation.
 It has a visual magnitude of 4.02.
-It is the third faintest star with the Alpha designation in the sky, brighter only than Alkes (Alpha Crateris) and Alfecca Meridiana (Alpha Coronae Australis).
+It is the third faintest star with the Alpha designation in the sky, brighter only than Alkes (Alpha Crateris) and Alphecca Meridiana (Alpha Coronae Australis).

 Alchiba is a class F0 dwarf or subdwarf only 48.2 light years distant.
 It is four times more luminous than our Sun.
 The star’s traditional name is derived from the Arabic al hibaa, which means “tent.”
 Alpha Corvi is another suspected binary star.

 Eta Corvi, the sixth brightest star in Corvus, is a main sequence star, a hydrogen fusing dwarf, belonging to the spectral type F2 V. It is slightly more massive and a bit younger than the Sun.
 It has an apparent magnitude of 4.31 and is approximately 59.4 light years distant.

 Eta Corvi is similar to Vega, the brightest star in the constellation Lyra, in that it has a debris disk in its orbit.
 In fact, it has two.
 The star emits an excess of infrared radiation, significantly more than what is usually observed in an object belonging to this class.